Jaypee University of Engineering and Technology: Philosophy of teaching and examination

 Accordingly, the course structure of each program have been prepared for credit based semester system.
 The Courses are designed to provide a strong blend of class room lectures, tutorials, laboratory work, hands-on practice oriented projects, design projects, plant visits and seminars.
 Provision of electives and flexibility of choosing extra credits give the students an opportunities to develop in areas of their interest.

 The concept of transparent continuous evaluation is followed.
 The students have to appear in T-1, T-2 and T-3 examination in every semester, besides students are required to be regular in attendance.
 The results are announced within two weeks of examinations.
 Grade system is followed.

 Rankings

-Jaypee University of Engineering and Technology was ranked in the 101-150 band among universities in India by the National Institutional Ranking Framework (NIRF) in 2020.
+JUET has been accredited with grade "A+" by NAAC in Cycle-2 w.e.f.
+22 March 2023.

+JUET has been recognised as an ‘Excellent University' by Madhya Pradesh Private University Regulatory Commission (MPPURC), Bhopal in October 2018.